Izumemori/paste.solutions/README.md

 If you need to view the raw content of the paste, simply append **/raw** to the url.

+You can also click on the line numbers to get anchor to that line.

 ## Lifetime of snippets